Comet 3I/ATLAS makes its closest approach to Earth: Skywatching tips, livestream and more

 How to spot it yourself

 Of course, it will not be visible to everybody; one would need at least a 30-centimeter-aperture telescope.
 The best view would be during early hours before dawn in the east-northeastern part of the sky.
-NASA adivses observers to use the constellation Leo as reference, where it can be seen sitting just below Regulus, the brightest star in that cluster.
+NASA advises observers to use the constellation Leo as a reference, where it can be seen sitting just below Regulus, the brightest star in that constellation.

 3d rendering of a telescope watching the sky and a falling star (Representative Image Source: Getty | Ninoon)